gamma-lab/buffet/lyrics_generation_using_RNN/README.md

 # Lyrics generation using RNN

 This tutorial is modified from https://github.com/SeanLee97/generate-lyrics-using-PyTorch

-The original code is written in Pytorch 2, which has been made compatible with Pytorch 3.
+The original code is modified compatible with the newest Pytorch version.

 ## Data:

-The dataset is consisting of 7387 lines of Chinese lines lyrics from Jay Chou, which has been removed non-Chinese letter and symbols.
+The dataset is consisting of 7868 lines of Chinese lines lyrics from Jay Chou, which has been removed non-Chinese letter and symbols.

 ## Process Understanding: